Los Angeles Rams

-The Los Angeles Rams are a professional American football team based in the Los Angeles metropolitan area.
+The Los Angeles Rams are a professional American football team based in the Greater Los Angeles area.
 The Rams compete in the National Football League (NFL) as a member of the National Football Conference (NFC) West division.
-The Rams play their home games at SoFi Stadium in Inglewood, which they share with the Los Angeles Chargers.
+The team plays its home games at SoFi Stadium in Inglewood, California, which it shares with the Los Angeles Chargers.
+They are headquartered at the Rams Village at Warner Center in Los Angeles.

 The franchise was founded in 1936 as the Cleveland Rams in Cleveland, Ohio.
 The franchise won the 1945 NFL Championship Game, then moved to Los Angeles in 1946, making way for Paul Brown's Cleveland Browns of the All-America Football Conference and becoming the only NFL championship team to play the following season in another city.
 The club played its home games at the Los Angeles Memorial Coliseum until 1980, when it moved into a reconstructed Anaheim Stadium in Orange County, California.
 The Rams made their first Super Bowl appearance at the end of the 1979 NFL season, losing Super Bowl XIV to the Pittsburgh Steelers, 31–19.

-After the 1994 NFL season, the Rams left southern California and moved to St. Louis, Missouri, becoming the St. Louis Rams.
-Five seasons later, the team defeated the Tennessee Titans to win Super Bowl XXXIV, 23–16.
-The club then lost Super Bowl XXXVI, 20–17, to the New England Patriots.
+After the 1994 NFL season, the Rams left Southern California and moved to St. Louis, Missouri, becoming the St. Louis Rams.
+Five seasons later, the team defeated the Tennessee Titans to win Super Bowl XXXIV, 23–16 in the first season of the "Greatest Show on Turf" era, in which they also made Super Bowl XXXVI but lost 20–17 to the New England Patriots.
 After the 2015 NFL season, the team sought and received approval from the other owners to move back to Los Angeles in time for the 2016 NFL season.
 The Rams appeared in Super Bowl LIII but lost to the Patriots, 13–3.
 Three years later, the Rams defeated the Cincinnati Bengals 23–20 to win Super Bowl LVI, becoming the second NFL team to win the Super Bowl in its home stadium.

-The club is the only NFL franchise to win championships representing three different cities: Cleveland in 1945, Los Angeles in 1951 and 2021, and St. Louis in 1999.
+The club is the only NFL franchise to win championships representing three different cities: Cleveland in 1945, St. Louis in 1999, and Los Angeles in 1951 and 2021.